 Location: Start from Children’s Bay or the boardwalk to Children’s Bay from the north side of Akaroa town waterfront.

-Location: 8km inland from Akaroa along Long Bay Road.
+Location: 8km (5 miles) inland from Akaroa along Long Bay Road.

-4. Hike or Mountain bike to Misty Peaks
+4. Hike or Mountain Bike to Misty Peaks – FREE

 Of course, hiking is the free option for things to do in Akaroa, and another fantastic hike is the Misty Peaks hike.
 This 3-hour return track takes you along the ridgeline overlooking Akaroa and other bays in the Banks Peninsula.
 Hiring a bike for this mountain bike trail can be hired for as little as NZ$35 for four hours from the adventure centre on the waterfront of Akaroa.